spacetelescope/jwst/docs/jwst/references_general/explain_rmaps.rst

 reference file types actually used vary so the minimal list of required types may not be known if no science data is defined.

+Note that the ``Step`` parameter reference files do not need to be specified.
+These are automatically requested in the ``Step`` architecture.

 CRDS Prefetch
 -------------